← Back to 後漢書

 西 西

 On jiayin he began a western progress to Chang’an.
 On renwu in the third month he worshipped at Gaozu’s temple and the Western Han tombs.
-He crossed Pingyi and offered to the earth goddess at Puban. 〉The suburban earth altar sat on a square mound in the bend of the Fen.〉 〉The rite followed classical square-mound geography.〉 〉Summer solstice matched the winter solstice rites to heaven.〉 Puban county hosted the crossing. 〉The modern site is noted for travelers.〉 He was home on jiaxu in the fourth month.
+He passed through the territory of Fengyi, proceeded to Puban, and sacrificed to Houtu. 〈The Han guan yi says: “Earth was sacrificed at the Hou tu palace in Fenyin of Hedong.
+The rite followed classical square-mound geography.〉 Summer solstice matched the winter solstice rites to heaven."〉 Puban county hosted the crossing.
+The modern site is noted for travelers.〉 He was home on jiaxu in the fourth month.

 141